-Management Division (present)
+Management Division

 Mr. Yasuhito Ohwaki has assumed key positions in several divisions of the Nitto Group as well as administration sections of the Head Office over a long time.
-In his current position as General Manager of Human Resources Management Division, he has dedicated himself to enhancing the corporate value and corporate governance of the Nitto Group.
+He has dedicated himself to enhancing the corporate value and corporate governance of the Nitto Group.